sixpackwarriors/sixpackwarriors.github.io/source/_posts/2017-04-25-my-favorite-meal-at-the-end-of-the-day.markdown

 So here's what you'll need:

-- 3oz salmon filet
+- 3 oz. salmon filet
 - 1 red bell pepper
 - A bunch of asparagus
+- Some olive oil

 *Instructions:*

-1. Set the oven to 450 degrees, and shove the salmon in there.
+1. Set the oven to 450 degrees, and throw the salmon in there.
 If your salmon is frozen like mine, you don't need to wait for it to thaw.
-Just heat it for 30 minutes.
-If your salmon is already thawed, heat it for 20.
+Just bake it for 30 minutes.
+If your salmon is already thawed, bake it for 20.

 2. 10 minutes before the salmons done, spray pan with olive oil and heat it up on medium.

-Cut the asparagus stalks and throw them on the pan.
-Saute for 5 minutes.
-While that's happening, cut the bell pepper and toss that into the pan.
-Saute for 5 minutes.
+3. Cut the asparagus stalks and throw them into the pan.
+Saute occasionally, for 5 minutes.

+4. Cut the bell pepper and add that into the pan.
+Saute everything for 5 minutes.

 By now, the salmon should be done.
 Take it out of the oven and serve it with vegetables on the side.
+Feel free to garnish with whatever seasoning you like.

-Here's what it looks like:
+Here's what mine looks like:

 Super easy, super clean, and super fat burning.

 Enjoy this meal warriors.

-Your warrior companion,
+Your warrior companion,<br/>
 Ken Yu